Pre-order now

 • Unusual tail posture

-• problems with defecation
+• Problems with defecation

 Treatment options for inflamed anal glands

 In some cases, especially if the problems become chronic, surgical removal of the anal glands may be considered.
 However, this is usually a last resort.
-Regular veterinary check-ups and early treatment can help avoid such extreme measures.
+Regular veterinary checkups and early treatment can help avoid such extreme measures.

 Medications and home remedies for anal gland inflammation